Best Michelin Restaurants in Hong Kong

 We've also provided a little variety.
 Michelin restaurants might bring to mind penguin dressed waiters, starched tablecloths and hushed dining rooms - and these are certainly present on the list, but there are also restaurants with a little more innovation.
 Inside you’ll certainly find the best Cantonese cooking in the world - including truly outstanding Dim Sum - and celebrity chefs but you’ll also find matchless western cuisine and intimate private kitchens.

-With an open kitchen staring out over Victoria Harbour, tyre sized chandeliers strung from the ceiling and a shimmering catwalk entrance, Caprice Hong Kong is considered the place to eat and be seen eating in Hong Kong.
+With an open kitchen staring out over Victoria Harbour, tire-sized chandeliers strung from the ceiling and a shimmering catwalk entrance, Caprice Hong Kong is considered the place to eat and be seen eating in Hong Kong.
 Thankfully, for every Cantopop star avoiding the paparazzi and dolled up model dodging the desert, there is a food critic drooling over his confit of wild salmon.
 Acknowledged as the best place in the city for European food by Hong Kong’s most talented tongues, there is a common consensus by Michelin reviewers and educated diners alike that Caprice could stand shoulder to shoulder with even the haughtiest Parisian restaurant.
-Led by trophy winning chef Vincent Thierry, his inspirational menu leans heavily on traditional French cuisine but with innovative, modern European influences.
+Led by Chef Guillaume Galliot, his inspirational menu leans heavily on traditional French cuisine but with innovative, modern European influences.
 The result is sublime food.

 Lung King Heen